-“Some nonnative crayfish pose serious risks to Minnesota fish, wildlife and infrastructure,” said, Chelsey Blanke, DNR aquatic invasive species analyst.
-“They can destroy aquatic plant beds, displace native species, compete with fish for prey and cause major declines in amphibian, invertebrate and waterfowl populations.”
-Once introduced, invasive species of crayfish are extremely difficult to remove because they burrow into shorelines, which can also be damaging to nearby infrastructure.
+“Some nonnative crayfish pose serious risks to Minnesota fish, wildlife and infrastructure,” the DNR’s Chelsey Blanke said.
+“They can destroy aquatic plant beds, displace native species, compete with fish for prey and cause major declines in amphibian, invertebrate and waterfowl populations.
+Once introduced, invasive species of crayfish are extremely difficult to remove, due to their ability to burrow into shorelines, which can also be damaging to nearby infrastructure.

-Minnesotans have been doing a good job of keeping the highly destructive Louisiana crayfish, also known as red swamp crayfish out of state waters.
-There has been just one confirmation of red swamp crayfish in Minnesota waters, when two live specimens were removed from Lake Tilde in Clay County in 2016.
-The economic impact of invasive crayfish is significant.
-In nearby southeastern Wisconsin, eradicating red swamp crayfish from three ponds cost more than $750,000.
+Thus far, Minnesotans have done good job of keeping the highly destructive Louisiana crayfish, also known as red swamp crayfish, out of state waters.
+There has been just one confirmation of Louisiana crayfish in Minnesota waters: in 2016, when two live specimens were removed from Lake Tilde in Clay County.
+In nearby southeastern Wisconsin, eradicating Louisiana crayfish from three ponds totaling 7.15 acres cost more than $750,000.

 - Using native crayfish raised through aquaculture.

 - Applying for a permit to import dead, frozen or pre-cooked Louisiana crayfish.
 Plan ahead: apply for a DNR permit at least a week before planning to order crayfish.

-Additional information on these options and a link to the permit application is available on the options for crayfish consumption page of the DNR website.
+Additional information on these options is available on the options for crayfish consumption page of the DNR website.